apigee/iloveapis2015-jwt-jwe-jws/Readme.md

 Each directory includes the Java source code for a callout, as well as an example API proxy, which shows how to use the callout.

+## Support

+This is an open-source project of the Apigee Corporation.
+It is not covered by Apigee support contracts.
+However, we will support you as best we can.
+For help, please open an issue in this GitHub project, or ask on [community](https://community.apigee.com).
+You are also always welcome to submit a pull request.

 ## About Building